Optimal synthesis into fixed XX interactions: R esum e on two-qubit unitaries and the monodromy map

 \begin{definition}[{``Canonical decomposition'', cf.\ \cite{PCS}}] In \Cref{TraditionalWeylDecompTheorem}, there is a unique triple $(a_1, a_2, a_3)$ satisfying $a_1 \ge a_2 \ge a_3 \ge 0$, $\frac{\pi}{2} \ge a_1 + a_2$, and one of either $a_3 > 0$ or $a_1 \le \frac{\pi}{4}$.
 Such a triple is called a \textit{positive canonical coordinate}, and we denote the space of such as $\A_{C_2}$.
 This unicity determines a function $\Pi\co PU(4) \to \A_{C_2}$, called the \textit{monodromy map}.
 Away from the plane $a_3 = 0$, this function is continuous. \footnote{Near the plane $a_3 = 0$, the function $\Pi$ becomes continuous after imposing the identification $(a_1, a_2, 0) \sim (\frac{\pi}{2} - a_1, a_2, 0)$.} \end{definition}

 \begin{example} Here are the positive canonical triples for some familiar gates:

-Generalizing the last example, the positive canonical triple for any controlled unitary gate has the form $(a_1, 0, 0)$; we say that such an operation is \textit{of $\XX$--type}.
-Specifically, the fractional gate $\CX^{\alpha}$ is of $\XX$--type, with coordinate $\Pi(\CX^\alpha) = (\alpha \cdot \frac{\pi}{4}, 0, 0)$.
-From this perspective, the final coordinate measures interaction duration, so that smaller values give rise to less entanglement. \end{example}
+Generalizing the last example, the positive canonical triple for any controlled unitary gate has the form $(a_1, 0, 0)$; we say that such an operation is \textit{of $\XX$--type}, and we abbreviate such gates to Specifically, the fractional gate $\CX^{\alpha}$ is of $\XX$--type, with coordinate $\Pi(\CX^\alpha) = (\alpha \cdot \frac{\pi}{4}, 0, 0)$, so that From this perspective, the varying coordinate measures interaction duration or interaction strength, so that smaller values give rise to less entanglement. \end{example}

 For us this apparatus has two main uses, captured in the following pair of results:

 \begin{lemma} A pair of two-qubit operations $U$ and $V$ are said to be \textit{locally equivalent} when there exist local gates $L, L' \in \PU(2)^{\times 2}$ with $U = L \cdot V \cdot L'$.
 This condition holds if and only if $\Pi(U) = \Pi(V)$.